The Purpose of MormonThink

 Why do most members not know of the issues found on MormonThink?

 Many of these issues came to light when LDS historians started doing an in-depth study of LDS historical documents over the last 60 years or so.
-These included such things as diaries, letters, and early official church documents that were either unknown or safeguarded in the church's vaults.
+These included archival items such as diaries, letters, and early official Church documents that were either unknown or safeguarded in the Church's vaults.
 Many of these historians wrote books on the things they uncovered.
-As a result, the LDS public that read these books now had some knowledge of what kinds of documents are in the vaults of the church.
-Some church historians were excommunicated for writing books about what they had uncovered because they were allegedly damaging members' testimonies.
+As a result, the LDS public that read these books began to have some knowledge of the types of documents in the Church's vaults.
+Some Church historians were excommunicated for writing books about what they had uncovered because they were allegedly damaging members' testimonies.

-Also, the second largest Book of Mormon-based church, the Reorganized Church of Jesus Christ of Latter-day Saints (RLDS), now called Community of Christ recently started questioning the historical nature of the Book of Mormon.
-For over 150 years the RLDS church supported the Book of Mormon as a historical record just as the LDS still do today.
-A recent RLDS prophet, however, implied that the BOM might not be historical, e.g. there may never have been a civilization of Nephites, Lamanites, Jaredites, etc, in the Americas thousands of years ago.
+The second largest Book of Mormon-based church, the Community of Christ (formerly known as the Reorganized Church of Jesus Christ of Latter-day Saints), recently started questioning the historical nature of the Book of Mormon.
+For over 150 years the Community of Christ supported the Book of Mormon as a historical record just as the LDS still do today.
+A recent Community of Christ prophet, however, implied that the BOM might not be historical, e.g. there may never have been a civilization of Nephites, Lamanites, Jaredites, etc., in the Americas thousands of years ago.

-This declaration caused quite a stir in the RLDS church and many thousands of members split from the main body and formed other groups.
-The RLDS church now makes it optional to believe in the BOM as a literal history.
-Some people in the RLDS church still believe in the BOM as a historical as well as a religious document, but many others believe it to simply be an "inspired work" that has religious value but is not literal history.
+This declaration caused quite a stir in the Community of Christ and many thousands of members split from the main body and formed other groups.
+The Community of Christ now makes it optional to believe in the BOM as a literal history.
+Some people in the Community of Christ still believe in the BOM as a historical as well as a religious document, but many others believe it to simply be an "inspired work" that has religious value but is not literal history.

-Some people believe the LDS church may someday eventually move in the same direction as the RLDS church, citing the changes in the temple ceremony, for example.
-True believers say that is nonsense and the church will never recant the Book of Mormon as anything other than a true account of actual peoples in the Americas.
+Some people believe the LDS Church may eventually move in the same direction as the RLDS Church, citing the changes in the temple ceremony, for example.
+Devout Mormons say that the Church will never recant the Book of Mormon as anything other than a true account of actual peoples in the Americas.

 LDS Historian Michael Quinn